space

 Release date: March 4, 2008

 Pongo is a dalmatian who lives in London with his “pet” Roger, a human who works as a songwriter.
 One day, Pongo decides that both Roger and he need companions, so while out for a walk in the park one day, Pongo gets the attention of another dalmatian, Perdita, and her “pet” human Anita.
-Roger and Anita eventually fall in love, as does Pongo and Perdita and they all live happily together … but not fall long.
+Roger and Anita eventually fall in love, as does Pongo and Perdita and they all live happily together … but not for long.

 After finding out that Perdita is pregnant, an old acquaintance of Anita — the evil wealthy Cruella De Vil — shows up demanding the puppies with the intention of using making a dog-skin coat.
 Anita and Roger refuse to give in to Cruella’s demands, so Cruella hires too bumbling goons to kidnap the 15 puppies once they’re born.
 While the humans search for the puppies, the dalmatian parents try their own methods of locating their babies with the help of other animals in the area.

-Disney’s 1961 animated feature 101 Dalmatians has stood the test of time, not only with its animation but also with its tugging of the heartstrings storytelling.
+Disney’s 1961 animated feature 101 Dalmatians has stood the test of time, not only with its animation, but also with its tugging of the heartstrings storytelling.

 The film’s animation was a major change for Disney Studios, whose animators had previously used the process of rotoscoping — tracing over live-action human characters for animation.
 The studio had just come off a financial failure with Sleeping Beauty (I know, hard to believe, but true), so they had to find a way to cut costs on Dalmatians.
 Aside from drastically cutting the number of animators working in the studio, they used xerography for the first time to transfer the line art onto the cels instead of having the artists hand-draw everything.
-The art ended up having a thick, black-lined sketchy look to, which was nothing like Disney’s previous animated films.
-And Walt Disney himself, we learn from the bonus features on this 2-disc platinum edition, actually hated the look of the film.
+The art ended up having a thick, black-lined sketchy look to it, which was nothing like Disney’s previous animated films.
+And Walt Disney himself, we learn from the bonus features on this 2-disc platinum edition, actually hated the look of the 1961 film.

 While the change in animation style may have made it possible for fewer animators to work on the film, the artists still had a major challenge in making each of the eventual 99 spotted puppies look — and act — unique, and they do so brilliantly.

 As far as the story goes, the idea of a villainess wanting to do harm to the innocent lead characters was not new to Disney’s animated movies.
 They’d already gone that route with Cinderella and the aforementioned Sleeping Beauty.
-The difference in Dalmatians is that is was not set in a fairy tale with fantastical occurrences, but in modern-day London with real people.
+The difference in 101 Dalmatians is that it was not set in a fairy tale with fantastical occurrences, but in modern-day London with real people.
 It’s totally possible in real life for someone like the wicked Cruella to want to bring harm to animals for her own selfish desires and to try and use her money and power to frighten those less fortunate into giving in to her threats.
 Cruella needs no magic or disguises to get what she wants, just her relentlessness and the power that her money can buy.

 DVD Bonus Features